 12. Keep a Care Routine

 With these tips you should be well placed to save your ZZ plant.
-Just remember – even resilient plants like ZZ need attention and your efforts will pay off.
+Just remember – it may be tough and able to withstand a lot but it still needs attention and proper care.